-Much of my teaching is based around research methods, data analysis and advanced-level methodological development across undergraduate and postgraduate levels.
-I also contribute to undergraduate modules on kinship and visual sociology.
+Much of his teaching is based around research methods, data analysis and advanced-level methodological development across undergraduate and postgraduate levels.
+Dr. Clark also contribute's to undergraduate modules on kinship and visual sociology.

-My research explores the relationships between marginalization and the spatiality of social life, in the context of wellbeing, neighbourhoods and community.
-I am particularly interested in methodological developments.
-At the heart of my work is a commitment to inter- and trans-disciplinary research activity and the benefits this can bring to understanding real world problems and issues.
+Dr. Andrew's research explores the relationships between marginalization and the spatiality of social life, in the context of wellbeing, neighbourhoods and community and is particularly interested in methodological developments.
+At the heart of hi work is a commitment to inter- and trans-disciplinary research activity and the benefits this can bring to understanding real world problems and issues.

 Qualifications and Memberships

 2004: PhD Geography (University of St Andrews)

 2010: Postgraduate Certificate Higher Education Practice and Research (University of Salford)

 Clark, A., Smith,J. (2016).
 'Owning and testing smoke alarms: Findings from a qualitative study', Journal of Risk Research, DOI:10.1080/13669877.2016.1240707 707